equinor/ert/docs/rst/manual/reference/queue.rst

   QUEUE_OPTION LOCAL MAX_RUNNING 50

 which sets the ``MAX_RUNNING`` option for the ``LOCAL`` queue to ``50``.
-This is the only *generic* option, i.e. a option that can be set for all queue systems.
+This is the only *generic* option, i.e. an option that can be set for all queue systems.

 Creating a local configuration